Indian Health Service The Federal Health Program for American Indians and Alaska Natives

 - To qualify for Medicare EHR incentive payments, Medicare EHs must successfully demonstrate MU each year they participate in the program.

-- Incentive payments for EHs are based on the fiscal year (Oct.
-1 - Sept.
-30).
-The reporting period for the first year is any 90 continuous days during the fiscal year.
-The reporting period for all subsequent years, with the exception of 2014, is the entire fiscal year.
-To allow participants to upgrade to a 2014 certified EHR, all participants in the program during 2014, regardless of their stage in demonstrating meaningful use, will have a 90-day reporting period.
+- Incentive payments for EHs are based on the calendar year (January to December).
+The reporting period for the first year is any 90 continuous days during the calendar year.
+The reporting period for all subsequent years, will align with the calendar year.
+All participants in the program during 2015 will have a 90-day reporting period.

 - Beginning in 2015, Medicare EHs who do not successfully demonstrate MU will be subject to a payment adjustment.